-Many Americans have poor oral health.
-Here at Lovett Dental Corpus Christi, we believe that lack of dental education is part of the reason for this.
+Taking care of your teeth and gums is essential to your overall health.
+At Lovett Dental Corpus Christi, we believe that preventative care is necessary to prevent problems down the road.
 If patients don’t know how to take care of their teeth properly, bad habits form.
-These habits can lead to several mild and serious dental issues.
+These habits can lead to several dental issues.
 One of the most common dental problems plaguing modern Americans is receding gums.
 Tooth loss often follows this serious symptom of periodontal disease.
 Your best defense against this common issue is to learn about the causes of receding gums.

 Did you know most Americans have some form of periodontal disease?
 Much of this stems from behavior.
 Many Americans brush too hard and are not aware that what they’re doing is bad.
 A lot of patients think they’re doing themselves a favor by brushing hard.
 Therefore, learning to develop positive dental habits from an early age is important.
 Fortunately, even adults can change their practices for the better.